mygitcode31/mygitcode31/README.md

 <p align="center">
   Mechanical Engineer who made a deliberate switch into DevOps. <br>
   Spent 6 months building real pipelines, containerizing apps, and provisioning AWS infrastructure from scratch. <br>
   3 projects.
 All end-to-end.
-All live on GitHub.
+All are on GitHub.
 </p>

 ---